 - 1 egg yolk, beaten

-Place dough in a lightly oiled bowl and cover with plastic wrap.
+Step 3: Place dough in a lightly oiled bowl and cover with plastic wrap.
 Set aside in a warm place until dough doubles in size, approximately 30 minutes.

-Braid the strands together: Grasp the rightmost strand and pass it over the center strand so that it falls to the left of that strand.
+Step 5: Braid the strands together: Grasp the rightmost strand and pass it over the center strand so that it falls to the left of that strand.
 Then take the far left strand and pass it over the center strand so that it falls to the right.
 Repeat these 2 steps until you come to the ends of the strands.
 Press the ends together.
 Repeat with the other half of the dough.

 Step 6: Set braided dough aside in a warm place until it doubles in size, approximately 30 minutes.

-Meanwhile, preheat oven to 350°F.
+Step 7: Meanwhile, preheat oven to 350°F.